Economic and Political Overview

 Executive Power

 Executive power is exercised by the government.
 The President of Namibia is both chief of state and head of the executive power.
 The president is elected in a national election every five years in which at least 50% of the votes are necessary to be elected.
-The Cabinet consists of the President, the Prime Minister, Deputy Prime Minister and Ministers appointed by the President.
+The Cabinet consists of the President, the Prime Minister, the Deputy Prime Minister and Ministers appointed by the President.
 The Prime Minister is the Chief Advisor to the President and the overall coordinator of the Government Offices, Ministries and Agencies.

 Legislative Power

-Legislative power is vested in the Parliament, which consists of two chambers: The National Assembly is the highest law-making body and is formed of 96 elected and 8 non-voting members appointed by the President.
+Legislative power is vested in the Parliament, which consists of two chambers: The National Assembly is the highest law-making body and is composed of 96 elected and 8 non-voting members appointed by the President.
 Members of the Assembly are elected every five years on a proportional representation system basis.
 The National Council is the upper chamber of Parliament and is formed of 42 representatives from all fourteen regions of Namibia (three elected members per region).
 Members of the National Council are indirectly elected within Regional Councils and serve a five-year term.
 The National Council primarily reviews legislation passed and referred by the National Assembly.

 Indicator of Freedom of the Press